Vonage/vivid-3/libs/components/src/lib/alert/README.md

 ### Minimum inline Size

 Use the `--alert-min-inline-size` variable to set the Alert's minimum inline size.

-- Default: `420px`
+The default value is `420px`.

 ```html preview 100px
 <vwc-alert